Cimarron Knight

 Back to Homepage

-Interested in humanity's stories and how these narratives co-exist within natural and sociological environments, Marc Noir is exploring these concepts through painting, installation, audio, performance, and the written word.
-After years spent away in Vancouver, Montreal and other urban centres, Noir returned to Hornby Island where she had spent time as a teenager.
+Interested in humanity's stories and how these narratives co-exist within natural and sociological environments, Cimarron Knight is exploring these concepts through painting, installation, audio, performance, and the written word.
+After years spent away in Vancouver, Montreal and other urban centres, Knight returned to Hornby Island where she had spent time as a teenager.
 On Hornby, she has found a genesis for her art practice.
-Always interested in different viewpoints, Noir has created two alter egos, who are female and male versions of herself.
-These characterizations have given her the freedom to record what she observes is occurring within our Western culture, and subsequently our natural environment, from two perspectives.

-Noir has a B.F.A. from the University of Victoria and Diplomas in Applied Arts and Cabinet Making.
-In 2006, she toured with Bystorm, a collective of musicians and performance artists and she is a member of the Muddy Sundries, a women's comedy troupe.
-Noir exhibits regularly and has art work in the permanent collections of the Kamloops and Nanaimo Art Galleries as well as private collections in Canada and South Africa.
+Knight has an MFA from Emily Carr University, a B.F.A. from the University of Victoria and Diplomas in Applied Arts and Cabinet Making.
+In 2006, she toured with Bystorm, a collective of musicians and performance artists and was a member of the Muddy Sundries, a women's comedy troupe.
+Knight exhibits regularly and has art work in the permanent collections of the Kamloops and Nanaimo Art Galleries as well as private collections in Canada and South Africa.